 - General/Inorganic Chemistry: 1 year with lab (8 semester hours/12 quarter hours)

-- Organic Chemistry: 1 year with lab (8 semester hours/12 quarter hours)–Please note 1 semester of Organic Chemistry may be substituted with one semester of Biochemistry.
+- Organic Chemistry: 1 year with lab (8 semester hours/12 quarter hours) Please note: One semester of Biochemistry may be substituted for one semester of Organic Chemistry.

 Medical College Admission Test (MCAT)

 All applicants must submit valid MCAT scores (no substitutions will be considered in place of the MCAT).
-We accept MCAT administration up to three years prior to the date of matriculation.
+MCAT scores from tests administered up to three years prior to the date of matriculation are accepted.
 The Dean may grant exceptions to this timeline in certain instances.

-- A competitive MCAT score usually begins at 24 (MCAT taken before April 2015) or competitive score at 500 / 50th percentile of your particular test date (MCAT taken after March 2015).
+- A competitive MCAT score usually begins at 500 / 50th percentile of the particular test date.

-- At Campbell Med, the MCAT is considered with grades, personal qualities and the student interview.
+- The MCAT score is considered along with grades, personal qualities and the student interview.

 Applicants interested in applying to Campbell University School of Osteopathic Medicine must complete an online application through AACOMAS once the application cycle opens in May.
-You can continue to submit primary applications throughout the year as we are on a rolling admissions cycle.
+Primary applications are accepted from May 1 through March 1, as CUSOM offers a rolling admissions cycle.

-We will review and consider primary applications submitted by March 1st to AACOMAS.
-Please contact ACCOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.
+Please contact AACOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.

 Additional information may be obtained by contacting: